20 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on support and transition rather than medication changes.

-What data supports the effectiveness of the treatment Indigenous Patient Navigator Support for chronic diseases?
+What prior data suggests that this Indigenous Patient Navigator Support is safe for Indigenous adolescents with chronic diseases?

-How does Indigenous Patient Navigator Support differ from other treatments for chronic diseases?
+What evidence suggests that the Indigenous Patient Navigator Support is effective for chronic diseases?

 This trial is for Indigenous adolescents with chronic health conditions in Maskwacis, Alberta.
 It's designed to help them as they become adults and switch from pediatric to adult healthcare services.
 Participants should be part of the community and interested in receiving support from an Indigenous Patient Navigator.